WiktorPodwin/rag-bot/README.md

 # Tutorial: How to Launch the System Step by Step

 ## Prerequisites
+This project has been developed and tested on a Linux environment.
+Usage on Windows or macOS may require adjustments and some commands may not work exactly as described.

 Before starting, make sure the following are installed on your system:
 - **Docker**: ***https://docs.docker.com/desktop/setup/install/windows-install/***
 - **Python 3.10.12**: ***https://www.python.org/downloads/***